mkungla/cryptdatum/README.md

 When payload is encrypted and signed then signature data is omitted when calculating checksum.
 Header field Signature Size helps with to quickly idendify signature bytes and find a beginning of the payload.

-Important to not that checksum is calculated over uncompressed payload data, this allows to change compression algorithm even after data is signed.
+Important to not that checksum is calculated over uncompressed payload data, this allows to change compression algorithm even after data is signed and checksummed.

 ### Compression